aungk000/Swiper/README.md

 # Slider
-Android library for sliding views with default indicators and view transitions.
+Android library for sliding views and fragments with default indicators and view transitions.

 Usage
 -----